AME Foundation

 by Rukmini | Jul 12, 2005 | Agriculture Policy, Agroecology, AME, Articles, Cases, Published Articles

-K V S Prasad and B Vijayalakshmi Background Sustainable Agriculture (SA) became a dominant global concern based on the understanding of negative effects of Green revolution technologies.
-Born out of this concern for livelihood improvements and environmental stability...
+Background Sustainable Agriculture (SA) became a dominant global concern based on the understanding of negative effects of Green revolution technologies.
+Born out of this concern for livelihood improvements and environmental stability is AME.
+AME started as an...

 « Older Entries